JShull/GAME395_Unity/WeeklyAssignments/UWeek2.md

 ## Week 2 Part 1

 This is part of the Medium Stake Assignments and **to Complete this Assignment** you need to follow the instructions listed below.
+I am using two paid assets that we shouldn't distribute and/or use outside of this classroom setting.
+They are both from the AK Studio Art group: [Art Gallery V2](https://assetstore.unity.com/packages/3d/environments/art-gallery-vol-2-230780) and [Art Gallery Museum VR](https://assetstore.unity.com/packages/3d/environments/art-gallery-museum-vr-230478).
+These have some larger files and thus I will be using [Git LFS](https://git-lfs.com/) for this project setup.

 ### Assignment Instructions